/ Manage Sweet And Salty Cravings In Older Adults

 • Replace processed, salty snacks with healthier alternatives.

-• Stay hydrated, as dehydration can sometimes mask itself as salt cravings.
+• Stay hydrated, as thirst can sometimes feel like hunger, and dehydration can contribute to salt cravings.

 • Unsalted boiled potatoes seasoned with fresh parsley – A traditional and flavourful option.